ABOSALAH2020/Building-website/content/Build the website/My Way/setup your website locally.md

 {{< /columns >}}

 ### 3- prepare your environment
-- to prepare your environment you should see the link that I mentioned up but any wayI will explain
+- to prepare your environment you should see the link that I mentioned up but anyway I will explain

-- open windows start menue > search on "Edit the system environment Variables"
+- open windows start menu > search on "Edit the system environment Variables"

 {{< columns >}} <!-- begin columns block -->
 [![Example file-tree menu](/media/5-wowl.png)](/media/5-wowl.png)